TokamakUI/Tokamak/README.md

 The WebAssembly/DOM renderer built for [SwiftWasm](https://swiftwasm.org)
 is not ready yet.
-The reconciler and the test renderer already expose a SwiftUI API, but we're currently blocked by [a few SwiftWasm issues](https://github.com/swiftwasm/swift/issues/597).
+The reconciler and the test renderer already expose a SwiftUI API, but the actual DOM renderer is currently blocked by [a few SwiftWasm issues](https://github.com/swiftwasm/swift/issues/597).

 ## Acknowledgments